cbebe/dotfiles/README.md

 # dotfiles
-My dotfiles

 ## What's included

-- vimrc (config.vim) for Vim
-- zsh and Oh My Zsh!
-- tmux
+- Nix - Configuration for Home Manager, NixOS, and Nix-Darwin
+- Random sh/bash scripts that I write and use throughout the day
+- Neovim/Tmux configuration stolen from [ThePrimeagen](https://github.com/ThePrimeagen/.dotfiles)